-The decision to establish a PSFM Committee was made against the background of the growing momentum towards promoting the adoption and implementation of IPSAS regionally and internationally.
-The Committee's Objectives/ Terms of Reference include engaging governments, the accountancy profession, and other key stakeholder groups across the region with a view to promoting improved public sector accounting and public financial reporting reform.
-The Committee also exists to support the efforts of member bodies in the region to promote the importance, value, and benefits of high-quality public sector financial management within their respective jurisdictions.
+The decision to establish a PSFM Committee was Recognizing the vital role that accountants and made against the background of the growing momentum towards promoting the adoption and implementation of IPSAS regionally and internationally.
+The Committee's Objectives/ Terms of Reference include engaging governments, the accountancy profession, and other key stakeholder groups across the region with a view to promoting improved reporting reform.
+The Committee also exists to support the efforts of member bodies in the region to promote the importance, value, financial management within their respective jurisdictions.
 We look forward to continued collaboration with our key stakeholders on this initiative, in particular, our board project partner CPA Canada.

-The Institute of Chartered Accountants of the Eastern Caribbean (ICAEC) has been assigned co-ordinating responsibility for this Committee, which will be chaired by Ms. Andrea St. Rose, President of the ICAEC and Director for the Eastern Caribbean on the ICAC Board.
-To ensure broad-based regional representation, the Committee comprises persons nominated by our member bodies as well as from the Caribbean Association of Supreme Audit Institutions (CAROSAI) and CPA Canada.
+The Institute of Chartered Accountants of the Eastern Caribbean (ICAEC) has been assigned co-ordinating responsibility for this Committee, which will be chaired by Ms. Andrea St. Rose, Eastern Caribbean on the ICAC Board.
+To the Committee comprises persons nominated by our member bodies as well as from the Caribbean Association of Supreme Audit held on September 24, 2016 the ICAC Board accepted the recommendation of the membership committee and approved the Suriname Institute of Chartered Accountants' (SUVA) application for full membership within the ICAC, with effect from January 1, 2017.
+The ICAC extends a warm welcome to SUVA and as we seek to advance various initiatives for the benefit of the regional accountancy profession.